 - You plan on cooking baked or roasted meat without a glaze and want to encourage a uniformly brown and aromatic bark.

 - You are cooking thin cuts of meat, like a satay or stir-frys, and the extra boost of sugar and color will enhance the dish.

 - Note that an hour in a sugar brine (or under a sugary rub) is adequate to fully infuse the outer surface.
-Don't waste gallons of fruit juice on a brine when a last minute dusting of sugar will do.
+Don't waste gallons of fruit juice on a brine when a last minute dusting of powdered sugar will do.

-And don't bother with a sugar brine if you plan on cooking under a dark, sweet glaze or rub.
+But don't bother with a sugar brine if you plan on cooking under a dark, sweet glaze or rub.